imclint21/stratis-guru-v2/Stratis.Guru/Documentation/docs/index.md

-# City Chain Explorer Documentation
+# Block Explorer Documentation

-This documentation describes how to use the City Chain Explorer API.
+This documentation describes how to use the Block Explorer API.

 ## Create Stratis Key Pair
-This endpoint generate a new City Chain Address and returns a public and private key pair.
+This endpoint generate a new Address and returns a public and private key pair.
 ```
 GET https://stratis.guru/api/create-address
 ```